-Applicants for a Driver Authorization card must provide proof of Nevada residential address during original issuance, renewal or address change transactions.
+Applicants for a Driver Authorization Card must provide proof of Nevada residential address during original issuance.

 Documents Proving Residency Status

 Every applicant must prove his or her residency in this state.
 The applicant must present an original or certified copy of any two of the following documents which reflect a residential address in Nevada.